Multilogin X vs. Octo Browser: Comparing Two Powerful Anti-Detect Browsers

 Profile settings in Octo Browser

 Multilogin X allows you to create and launch up to 10 quick one-time disposable profiles with default fingerprints and minimal settings.
 Such profiles are not saved and are useful for specific tasks, such as web scraping.
+They are created through the same interface as standard ones, but with fewer settings.

 A quick profile in Octo Browser